dewski/kss-rails/README.md

 gem install kss-rails
 ```

-Add it to the development group within the `Gemfile`:
+Add it to the development group within the `Gemfile` and re-bundle:

 ```ruby
 group :development do